stackstrap/stackstrap/docs/templates.rst

 made available in the context:

 * **`name`** - The computer friendly name which you chose for the project.
-  You can use this to seed you project's files and paths.
+  You can use this to seed your project's files and paths.

 Salt Files
 ----------